 Walker first joined the Delaware State staff as an assistant coach in July 2000.

 During his stint as the interim coach, Walker led the Hornets to a 5-6 overall record and 5-5 mark in the Mid-Eastern Athletic Conference.
 Prior to the appointment, the team was 4-15 overall and 0-6 in the conference.

-Delaware State posted a season-high three-game win streak, in addition to a victory over MEAC Tournament runner-up Morgan State during Walker’s stint as interim head coach.
+Delaware State posted a season-high three-game win streak, highlighted by a victory over MEAC Tournament runner-up Morgan State, during Walker’s stint as interim head coach.

 During the 2013-14 season, Hornet junior center Kendall Gray set a team record with 81 blocks.
 Gray was named to the 2014 All-MEAC Second Team.

 Gray held the previous team record with 75 blocks as a sophomore the previous year.
 The Hornets recorded 185 blocks during the 2012-13 campaign, the second-best single-season mark in team history.

 During the 2011-12 season, Walker’s work with the Hornet big men was instrumental in the team's school-record 192 blocks, shattering the record previously held by the 1989-90 squad.
 Delaware State was tops in the MEAC and fifth among all NCAA Division I teams at 6.6 blocks per game during the 2011-12 campaign.

 In addition, DSU power forward Marques Oliver moved into first place on the team's list for career blocks that season.
 Oliver finished his career with 222 blocks.